junwchoi85/asgmt-one/readme.md

 ## Project Description

-This project is a Python-based application developed for the first assignment of the MSE800 Software Engineering course at Yoobee College.
-The application utilizes a command-line interface (CLI) for user interaction.
-It aims to demonstrate the understanding and application of software engineering principles and practices.
+This project is a Python-based application developed as part of the MSE800 Software Engineering course at Yoobee College.
+It features a command-line interface (CLI) for user interaction, designed to demonstrate the application of key software engineering principles and practices.

-The project showcases the utilization of Python programming language and its libraries, incorporating various features and functionalities.
-It offers a user-friendly CLI interface for seamless user interaction, enabling them to perform specific tasks and obtain desired outputs.
-The developer also applied object-oriented programming (OOP) concepts and implemented Clean Architecture for the project's structure.
-Furthermore, pytest was utilized for use case testing, while SQLite3 was chosen for efficient and convenient local development experience.
+The project highlights the use of Python and its libraries to implement a user-friendly CLI that allows users to perform specific tasks efficiently.
+Object-oriented programming (OOP) principles are applied throughout, and the project architecture follows the Clean Architecture pattern to ensure modularity and maintainability.
+The testing framework pytest was used for validating use cases, and SQLite3 was chosen to provide a simple and effective database solution for local development.

 ## Table of Contents